 - Make sure you use a clean seed raising container.
 If you’re using an egg carton, make sure it’s free of egg contents.
 If you are using another type of container wash it out with hot soapy water.

 - Follow the directions on the packet and make sure you are planting at the right time of year for that particular variant.

 - You need to keep the soil damp.
 Spray regularly, if the soil is dry the seeds will not germinate.
 If the soil is too wet, the seeds can rot.

 - Once your plants have started developing seedling leaves, you can give them a regular feed every couple of weeks with a 1/2 strength liquid fertiliser.
 Be mindful not to spray on the leaves in the sun or it could burn them.
-Instead, spray at night-time in the soil to begin with until they get used to it.
+Instead, spray at night-time in the soil, to begin with until they get used to it.

 - Plant the matured seedling into the soil at the same height they are currently growing at.
-Don’t go burying them in to deep.
+Don’t go burying them in too deep.
 If your seedlings have gone a little bit leggy, or spindly, just make sure they are planted slightly lower and propped up a bit with some soil.

 - If your seedlings are growing really tall and spindly, this means that they are lacking sunlight.
 They are in fact, growing and reaching for the light.
 This is not an idea seedling as they will be too weak and get damaged easily by the weather.
-To avoid this, make sure you seedling get enough light and sun during the day to grow strong and healthy.
+To avoid this, make sure your seedling get enough light and sun during the day to grow strong and healthy.
 A window sill will probably not get enough light unless it’s getting direct sun.